comtihon/surveyor/Readme.md

     make test_build && make test_install && survey_tester
 or simple:

-    make test
+    make test_run
 __Important__: Services should be accessible for tests.
-Running `make run && make test` will do all the job.
+Running `make run && ./travis/sleep_if_needed.sh && make test_run` will do the job.
 __Requirements__:
 * [python3.6](https://www.python.org/downloads/release/python-360/).
 Service is not compatible with python2.7.
-Compatibility with 3.0-3.5 versions was not tested.
+Compatibility with 3.0-3.5 versions was not tested. _(python should be linked to python3 in your os)_
 * [pip](https://pypi.python.org/pypi/pip).
 If your os provide `pip3` instead - you should modify Makefile to use pip3.
 * [wheel](https://pypi.python.org/pypi/wheel)
 All other dependencies should be resolved automatically by wheel.